eisrael2/A-Battleship-Game-Simulation/Instructions.md

 For each “game” output the following to a file called output.txt (cell counts are not accurate!).

 Game 1: Strategy: Horizontal Sweep Number of cells searched:  240 Carrier found: (0,0) to (0,4)  Submarine found: (4,15) to (4,17) Strategy: Random Search Number of Cells searched: 490 Carrier found: (0,0) to (0,4)  Submarine found: (4,15) to (4,17) Strategy: Strategic Search Number of Cells searched: 110 Carrier found: (0,0) to (0,4)  Submarine found: (4,15) to (4,17)

-5. Repeat the game
-Repeat the game for each row in the input file.

-6. What and how to submit?
-A. In your individual SVN folder create a folder called “Homework1”.
-Create a subfolder called “Source” and place the source code into it.
-B. Directly into Homework1 commit the following: a.
-An executable jar file
-b.
-Your UML class diagram sketch. c.
-Your one paragraph.

-Hints:
-There are a number of functions that your program is going to have to perform.
-1. Reading data from a file.
-There are many ways to do this.
-You could use one of the approaches shown here: http://stackoverflow.com/questions/2788080/reading-a-text-file-in-java We’ll look at some examples in the lab too.
-2. Once you read in a line you’ll have parse the line.
-You could use StringTokenizer and pass it two arguments (i) the string to parse, and (ii) the delimiters.
-We’ll look at some examples in class on Tuesday.